Disappearance of Jennifer Kesse: Investigation

 In December 2022, it was reported that the investigation into Kesse's disappearance had been turned over to the Florida Department of Law Enforcement (FDLE) cold case unit.
 The FDLE intends to interview people Kesse's law enforcement team has already identified as possible suspects or people who may have valuable information, and to retest evidence that Kesse's family says has never been retested.
 Kesse is still considered missing and endangered by the Orlando Police Department, FBI, Orange County Sheriff's Office, FDLE, NCIC, NCMA, and Interpol.
 Kesse also remains on the FBI's Most Wanted/Missing List.

 On May 20, 2025 (coinciding with Kesse's 44th birthday), the FDLE announced that they had gone through thousands of pages of documents and had also spoken to about 45 people since the case was turned over to their unit in December 2022.
 They also announced that they have identified "several" persons of interest in Kesse's disappearance and have stated that the case is no longer considered cold.
 The FDLE also said that artificial intelligence may potentially be able to identify the person of interest seen on camera shortly after Kesse disappeared.

-On October 21, 2025, it was announced by Jennifer Kesse's father, Drew Kesse, that the FDLE had found DNA within evidence that had not been previously tested, which contradicts a previous statement by the Orlando Police Department that DNA had only been found on the steering wheel at the time of Jennifer's disappearance; Drew Kesse also stated that the Person of Interest list had been greatly reduced, and that they now have a better chance at finding Jennifer than in previous years.
+On October 21, 2025, it was announced by Kesse's father, Drew, that the FDLE had found DNA within evidence that had not been previously tested, which contradicts a previous statement by the Orlando Police Department that DNA had only been found on the steering wheel at the time of Kesse's disappearance; Drew Kesse also stated that the Person of Interest list had been greatly reduced, and that they now have a better chance at finding Kesse than in previous years.

+In 2026, the FDLE released a statement that their agents "have been working diligently on reviewing thousands of documents and following up on new leads that may help find her.
+The investigation remains active, and FDLE continues to be steadfast in its pursuit of justice in this case."